mkonikov/instants/docs/notes.md

 * disable all buttons during submission
-* go to next photo in detail view (with keyboard and/or mouse)
 * support video
 * error handling
 * ensure enter works on forms to submit